At the end of the day, we use content marketing to build business results.

 The point is: every once in a while, it’s prudent to take a break from publishing and promoting and look back and see how you can improve what you’ve already done.

-How do you optimize your blog posts for conversion rates?
+How do you optimize your blog posts to increase your conversion rates?
 Do you have any tips or tricks of your own to share?

 About the Author